Andrew McCutchen Player Props: Pirates vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks 11th in MLB.
+- The pitching staff for the Reds has a collective 9.3 K/9, the ninth-best in the league.

-- The Reds' 5.41 team ERA ranks 26th among all MLB pitching staffs.
+- The Reds' 5.36 team ERA ranks 26th across all league pitching staffs.

-- Reds pitchers combine to allow 20 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Reds pitchers combine to give up 22 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- Weaver will start for the Reds, his first of the season.
+- The Reds will send Ashcraft (2-0) to the mound for his fourth start of the season.
+He is 2-0 with a 1.42 ERA and 17 strikeouts through 19 2/3 innings pitched.

-- The 29-year-old righty pitched in relief and threw 2/3 innings in his last appearance on Wednesday against the Tampa Bay Rays.
+- The righty last appeared in relief on Thursday, when he tossed 2/3 innings against the Pittsburgh Pirates while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.